Iron ore rangebound as traders exercise caution following price rally

 Also, the prospect of an end to tighter monetary policies helped boost sentiment across the industrial metals complex, analysts at ANZ bank said in a note.

-Authorities typically will step up oversight of the iron ore market after persistent price gains with the latest one in September.
+Chinese authorities typically will step up supervision of the iron ore market after persistent price gains, with the latest one in September.

 Iron ore prices usually face some downward pressure after the state planner says it will strengthen supervision of the futures and spot markets.

 Steel benchmarks on the Shanghai Futures Exchange were slightly higher.
-Rebar SRBcv1 climbed 0.58%, hot-rolled coil SHHCcv1 rose 0.44%, wire rod SWRcv1 was little changed and stainless steel SHSScv1 ticked up 0.31%.
+Rebar SRBcv1 climbed 0.58%, hot-rolled coil SHHCcv1 rose 0.28%, wire rod SWRcv1added 0.15% and stainless steel SHSScv1 advanced 1%.

 (Reporting by Amy Lv and Dominique Patton in Beijing; Editing by Sohini Goswami)